deepuaugust/weather-app/README.md

 * Go into the project folder and type the following command to run the test: **npm run test**

+## Live Demo of the application

+* Live demo of the application available here: **https://deepuaugust.github.io/weather-app/**

 ## Information regarding the application

 * This is a fully responsive single page application that lists out the weather details of a city for the next 5-6 days.